Mohammed-Abdelsalam/TodoList-Adv/README.md

 - **Task Completion Indicator:** Completed tasks are visually distinguished for easy identification.
 - **Form Validation:** Ensure accurate task entry with validation and user prompts.
 - **Local Storage:** All tasks are stored in local storage to prevent data loss.
+- **Responsive Design:** The website is fully responsive for a seamless experience across devices.
+- **Error Page:** : A custom error page (404 - Not Found) for a user-friendly experience.

 ## Technologies Used